Continuing professional development

 • Work-based learning – for example, reflecting on experiences at work, considering feedback from service users/students, shadowing or being shadowed or being a member of a committee

-Please note that mandatory training does not contribute to CPD training hours, unless the training relates to the nurse / AHP’s area of speciality.
+Please note, mandatory training does not contribute to CPD training hours, unless the training relates to your area of speciality.

 – Advanced practitioners